PixelVengeur/pixelvengeur.github.io/_posts/2024-04-07-truenas-and-active-directory.md

    ```bash
    $ mkdir /mnt/example
    ```
 2. Save your login credentials to a file.
-I save mine in /root to prevent accidental edits (you never know...)
+I save mine in /root to prevent accidental edits, and change the file's permissions to only be readable (you never know...)
    ```shell
    $ sudo nano /root/.smb_user_credentials
    # The leading . is to hide the file